dbenincasa/spe_public/my_first_collabiorative_project/readme.md

 ![some text](./figures/add_collab.png)

-Then `BStudent` clones his own local version of the repository:
+`BStudent` has to accept the invitation to collaborate, then he clones his own local version of the repository:

 ```
 $ git clone https://github.com/nicolacavallini/my_first_collaborative_project.git